vicramon/ember-seo/README.md

 * implementing hashbang urls in your Ember app
 * providing a rake task that crawls your site and takes a static snapshot
-* serving the correct static files to Google by properly handling requests with "_escaped_fragment_"
+* serving the correct static files to Google by properly handling requests with `_escaped_fragment_`

 ### Usage